alexbarten/adventofcode/README.md

-# Advent of Code 2022
+# Advent of Code

-My solutions to puzzles, that are described on the [Advent of Code](https://adventofcode.com/2022) website.
+My solutions to puzzles, that are described on the [Advent of Code](https://adventofcode.com/) website.

 The project has been set up per day.
-The Advent of Code consists of 25 days (December 1 to 25).
+The Advent of Code consists of 25 days (December 1 to 25), every year.

 For each day, I have created a folder with the day number.
 Each folder contains three code files: